covcom/304CEM/labs/week1/worksheet1.md

 ### 6. Chrome Developer Tools

-To follow this example, you will use the Chrome Developer Tools.
+To follow this example, you will use the [Chrome Developer Tools][Dev Tools].

 #### Console output